BzGEO/Geo_AI_compendium/Updates.md

 1. The 2nd ***ESA-NASA Workshop on AI Foundation Model for Earth Observation*** is happening next week (19-22 May 2026) in Huntsville, Alabama (USA).
 The final agenda for the workshop is available at: https://bit.ly/eofm_workshop_2026.

 ## Updates: 14.05.2026
-1. On the impacts of over-dependence on AI-based coding: [Software Engineers Say They’re Losing the Ability to Code Now That AI Does It for Them](https://futurism.com/artificial-intelligence/engineers-losing-coding-ability-ai) (*source: Futurism, 2026*).
-2. **ArcGIS Pro version 3.7** - which will apparently have integration of Prithvi EO 2.0 - was released today.
+1. The significant happening of the day was the release of **ArcGIS Pro version 3.7** - which will apparently have [integration of the Prithvi EO 2.0 model](https://community.esri.com/t5/education-blog/resources-for-unlocking-the-power-of-geospatial-ai/bc-p/1688050/highlight/true#M2657).
 What's new is documented in: https://doc.esri.com/en/arcgis-pro/latest/get-started/whats-new-in-arcgis-pro.html.
 Specific to ArcGIS Pro 3.7, the following are the **Model Types** that are available (*which are different from the Backbone Models*), via the **Train Deep Learning Model** tool:

 <img width="297" height="417" alt="Screenshot 2026-05-15 110453" src="https://github.com/user-attachments/assets/e14084ee-44a6-46d5-9aad-ffb552746971" />